geekodour/mogoz/content/posts/20230422182641-complexity_theory.md

 -   Contains decision problems
 -   **Definition 1**: Problems that can be `verified` in polynomial time but **may** take super-polynomial time to `solve` using a DTM.
+    -   Eg. easy to check/verify if a key works, but finding(solve) the right key could take a very long time
 -   **Definition 2**: If you had a NTM, this problem are also `solvable` in polynomial time. `solvable` here means getting an `YES`
 -   Other names: NPTIME, Non-deterministic polynomial class